All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Those with degenerative disc disease accelerated by excess body weight

-• Back pain patients who cannot exercise effectively due to weight-limited mobility
+• Back pain patients who can't exercise effectively due to weight-limited mobility

 • Patients with concurrent metabolic conditions (diabetes, cardiovascular disease) alongside back pain